 - Spring Term: Starts in early January and ends in late May.

+Students are required to live in program housing.
 Students will pay their housing costs directly to Glasgow and costs vary according to the type of accommodation.
 The majority of the accommodations is self-catered (with shared kitchen facilities).
 Boston College students generally choose the self-catered housing, preferring the flexibility of preparing or purchasing their own meals.

 Some of the residence halls have single as well as twin rooms, but the Accommodation Office cannot guarantee that student will be allocated to a single room.
 All halls remain open during the Easter vacation, except Wolfson Hall (the catered residence).
 Students who receive university housing will sign a housing contract with Glasgow (similar to a lease).
 For spring and full year students, if exams are over in the early part of the examination period, students will still be responsible for paying the rent on the housing to the end of the exam period.

-More information on the residences can be found on the accommodations website
+More information on the residences can be found on the accommodations website.

 There are generally no meal plans at Glasgow.
 Students pay out of pocket for groceries and meals.
 Many of the residence halls have their own kitchens where students can store and prepare their meals.
 There are numerous shops and restaurants located on campus and throughout the city.